-4. Time Limits:
+Time Limits

 A master's degree candidate is expected to complete all degree requirements within five years of first registering as a degree-seeking student in the master's degree program, unless the student is enrolled in a program with a different time limit that has been approved by the Graduate College.
-Students may request an extension of this time limit through the Graduate College petition process up to one year prior to the degree conferral date.

-When supporting petitions for extensions of time to degree, it is the program's responsibility to determine whether old coursework is still relevant to the current degree.
+Students who have not completed the degree by this time will be put on academic probation.
+When supporting petitions for extensions of time to degree, it is the program's responsibility to determine whether old course work is still relevant to the current degree.

-B. Certificates of Advanced Study
+5.2 Certificates of Advanced Study